ashut08/ashut08/README.md

 ## Hello-World
-- 🔭 I’m currently working on intern and trainee [linux world informatics pvt ltd] (http://www.linuxworldindia.org/)
+- 🔭 I’m currently working as a flutter developer at  [paras technologies pvt. ltd] (https://parastechnologies.com/)
-- 🌱 I’m currently learning Data Science ,Machine Learning ,flutter,Hybrid multi cloud.
+- 🌱 I’m currently learning flutter,swiftUI,DevOps tools.
 - 👯 I’m looking to collaborate on opensource project.
 - 🤔 I’m looking for help with My technical article .
 - 💬 Ask me about data science ,DevOps,Machine Learning or any tech related stuff.
 - 📫 How to reach me: (https://linkedin.com/in/ashu8)
 - 😄 Pronouns: He/His
 - ⚡ Fun fact:I spend almost 5 hours for playing chess ,reading blog and listening music everyday.
-- 💬 Ping Me about #Cloud, #DevOps, #MLOps, #Deep Learning, #Machine Learning, #Data Science, and anything you like...
+- 💬 Ping Me about  #flutter,#DevOps,  #Cloud, #DevOps, and anything you like...
 I'll try my best to help you.😊❤

 **Languages and Tools:**